Waitomo Glowworm Caves

 Before continuing our journey South from Rotorua, we had one more thing to see – the glowworm caves.
 It was on my list but I was doubting the choice – we’ve seen the glowworm cave near Brisbane, do we really want to do this again?

-If you happen to have a similar thoughts in your head, stop right now.
+If you happen to have similar thoughts in your head, stop right now.
 The answer is yes, you want to see this one.
 It’s a natural cave (not man-made stuff like the one in Queensland), it’s really big and it’s fun.

 We also had a great guide on the day of our visit.
 We walked around in a small group, learned about the history and geology of the place and then had a boat tour in complete darkness with thousands of glowworms glowing over our heads.
 Amazing view!

 Note: Photography is strictly forbidden, even non-flash.
-Bring warmer clothes, it’s much colder in the caves.
+Bring warm clothes, it’s much colder in the caves.
 Keep quiet and listen to your guide, they have many interesting stories to share.
 If you can sing prepare a song to sing in the cave (our group managed only some Aussie chants and the guide had to sing for us).

 Tickets: adult $48, children (4-14) $21.
 For more details and bookings go to waitomo.com.